 Multiple themes can be created and stored on the Theme page, but only one theme at a time is active on the intranet.
 This allows you to make edits to inactive themes and get the changes just right before making them live on the intranet.
 Multiple seasonal, holiday, or promotional themes can be created and stored on the Theme page for future or repeated use.

-When editing a theme, there are four tabs for making changes to the major components of the user interface - Logos, Colors, Typography and Component style.
+When editing a theme, there are five tabs for making changes to the major components of the user interface - Logos, Navigation and header, Colors, Typography and Component style.
 As you upload image files and select other options, instant previews show what that theme element will look like based on your configuration.
 If you make another change, the preview will immediately reflect that.
 To learn more, see Add or edit a theme.

 It is also possible to view a site-wide Theme preview by clicking the Preview button on the Theme overview page.